 Right: The day’s high was expected to be 9 or 10.

 Also: 5-degree temperatures, temperatures fell 5 degrees, temperatures in the 30s (no apostrophe).

-Temperatures get higher or lower, but they don’t get warmer or cooler.
+Temperatures get higher or lower, but phrasing such as warmer temperatures or cooler temperatures is also acceptable.

 In recipes: 450 F or 232 C.